rbarbioni/openshift-jwt-api/README.md

-Openshift Java Store-Api REST Application
+Openshift Java Store-JWT-Api REST Application
 =============

 This is a starter template for developing Spring framework applications on OpenShift.
 It uses the latest Spring framework release i.e. 4.2.2.RELEASE.
 The project configures Spring application using WebApplicationInitializer.
 There is no web.xml in this project and everything is configured using annotations.

+Simple JSON Web Token (JWT) implementation

 Features:
 -------

+* JJWT Implementation;
 * Spring 4.2.2;
 * Spring Data JPA
 * No Spring XML configuration;